20005267/uxdesignproductwebsite/README.md

 # User Experience Design for a Web Application
 ## AIM:
-To develop an user experience design and wireframe for a product development company website.
+To develop an user experience design and wireframe for a book publishing company website.

 ## DESIGN STEPS:
 ### Step 1: